You may also like

 For this reason, a decision handed down in September 2014 by Israel’s Supreme Court might have far-reaching consequences.
 By a seven-to-two majority, the court held that the current policy of detaining migrants violated Israel’s Basic Law of Human Dignity and Liberty.
-In future, the court ruled, the state needed to find some other solution for regulating the flow of migrants and easing the pressure on South Tel Aviv’s residents.
+In the future, the court ruled, the state needed to find some other solution for regulating the flow of migrants and easing the pressure on South Tel Aviv’s residents.

 On the other hand, the Israeli public is pressing for action.
 Israelis argue that the country cannot be expected to absorb waves of African migration that could be endless.
 Left unattended, migration could bring hundreds of thousands of Africans into Israeli communities.
-From countries other than Eritrea and Sudan, the state could claim more easily that the migrants came for economic reasons and so could be deported.
+From countries other than Eritrea and Sudan, the state could claim more easily that the migrants came for economic reasons and could be deported.
 Still, in any country, limitless immigration would strain society and public order.
 In Israel, such massive African migration could compound the already-fraught demographic and security concerns.

 Balancing the two needs, the court sided with the protection of rights.
 That hardly endeared it to the public or politicians.
 Many credit the detention policy for deterring the migrants and halting the flow.
 If so, the case has created at least a policy headache.
 Right-wing Knesset members are vowing to enshrine in a basic law the Knesset’s primacy over the courts, at least on this issue, in effect changing Israel’s Basic Laws and infringing on democratic fundaments.
 Outgoing Interior Minister Gideon Saar told a Knesset committee he would submit legislation toward that end by October 26.
 The attorney general has said he will try to block the move, which even then would need support from the governing coalition and the full Knesset.

 That puts on the table the broader issue of the role of the Supreme Court in Israeli life.
 The court has long been viewed in rightist circles as an outpost of the left-wing elite that, illegitimately, strikes down Knesset laws and squelches the public will.
-In a country where the founding labour Zionist elite has been supplanted by a broader social coalition that veers to the right, court decisions often come under attack.
+In a country where the founding labor Zionist elite has been supplanted by a broader social coalition that veers to the right, court decisions often come under attack.

 For this reason, the ruling on immigrant detention may take on a significance even broader than the issue itself.
 Especially if the Africans start crossing the border again, the issue could spark an intensified round of wrangling about the authority of the Knesset versus the role of the court.
-The resolution of that wrangling could impact the course of future policy towards civil liberties, religion and state, the Palestinians and countless other issues.
+The resolution of that wrangling could impact the course of future policy towards civil liberties, religion and state, the Palestinians, and countless other issues.

 Israel is one of few states without a written constitution.
-Meanwhile, a cantankerous society has never reached full agreement about how to order, structure, and limit its governance.
+Meanwhile, a cantankerous society has never reached a full agreement about how to order, structure, and limit its governance.
 Instead, the constitution evolves piece by piece, ever fragile and susceptible to the latest crisis.
 The immigration issue presents the newest challenge.
 The outcome for Israel is not yet known.